prashantdangi/prashantdangi.github.io/_pages/about.md

 ## Connect with me

-Whether you're a tech enthusiast, business owner, or security professional, my blog offers practical tips, tutorials, and resources to help you stay safe in today’s digital world.

-tay updated with the latest in cybersecurity by subscribing to my newsletter or following me on [LinkedIn](https://www.linkedin.com/in/prashantdangi983/) and [X](https://x.com/0xd4ngi).
+Stay updated with the latest in cybersecurity by subscribing to my newsletter(will be available soon) or following me on [LinkedIn](https://www.linkedin.com/in/prashantdangi983/) and [X](https://x.com/0xd4ngi).
 Let’s build a safer internet together!